 7 DIMENSIONS

-7.1 The nominal dimension and mass of bulb angles sections shall be as given in Fig. 1 and Table 1.
-Sectional properties of the bulb angles have been given in Table 1 for information.
+7.1 The dimensions and mass of bulb angle sections shall be as given in Fig. 1 and Table 1.
+Sectional properties of the bulb angle sections have been given in Table 1 for information.

 NOTE — A new range of sections suiting to the need of the design requirements can be produced based on the formulae to calculate the geometrical sectional properties as per Annex A and Annex B of IS 808 that fulfils the design criteria or as agreed between purchaser and user.